Hypnosis is one of the few techniques that can penetrate the subconscious and release unresolved traumas. (Immense mental and physical implications)

 Releasing traumatic events is a challenging process that can sometimes take a long time.
 It is difficult to recover from chronic diseases and addictions without the release of the traumas.
 It took me several years.

 There are other subconscious intrusion techniques, but they are also challenging to implement and equally daunting.

-- Profound meditation (challenging to achieve) can perform a kind of self-psychoanalysis.
-This is a technique that requires a lot of skill and concentration that only a few can perform.
+- Profound meditation (challenging to achieve) can perform a kind of self-hypnosis.
+This technique requires a lot of skill and concentration that only a few can perform.

-- Some people use hallucinogenic drugs such as Ayawaska, but this drug is often illegal and requires expertise.
+- Some people use hallucinogenic drugs such as Ayawaska, which is often illegal and requires expertise.

-- Shamanic therapists, perceived in the West as idolaters, the techniques they use, are hypnotic techniques that penetrate the conscious mind.
+- Shamanic therapists, perceived in the West as idolaters, use hypnotic techniques that penetrate the conscious mind.
 Unsurprisingly, they have a positive effect on patients.
 (Cooperation required)

-Techniques that can treat the symptoms of energetic blockages without penetrating the subconscious mind.
+Techniques can treat the symptoms of energetic blockages without penetrating the subconscious mind.